-Inculcation of Human values- Approaches and strategies.
+Inculcation of Human values- 5CS (Character - Connecting dots - Communication - Collaboration - Creation) Approaches and strategies.

 Present status of value education in schools.

 - 1. Write a report on implementation of Human Rights in a school of your choice - 2.
 Conduct a programme on awareness of Human Rights among people in your locality and submit their feedback. - 3.
 Conduct a programme on awareness of social values in your community and submit a report. - 4.
 Conduct a field study on issues related to violation of social values and submit your report. - 5.
 Discuss about the similarities in the value concept of different religions.